graeter-group/kimmdy/README.md

 * Docstrings should be in [numpy style](https://numpydoc.readthedocs.io/en/latest/format.html#documenting-classes)
 * Code should be formatted with [black](https://github.com/psf/black)
-* The main code is below src/kimmdy
+* The main code is in src/kimmdy
 * Python scripts with command line interfaces are in src/kimmdy/cmd and must be registered in setup.cfg
 * requirements.txt containes packages necessary for development, like for testing and linting
 * pytest is used for tests, these are located in tests/